OGDEN — The Ogden River Parkway used to be a scary place to go, but thanks to some improvements, it is slowly turning into a family-friendly place.

 "I'd like to see (the money put into) benches, or something else people could enjoy the river here," said Dan Ferrin, another parkway visitor.
 But Ogden administrators say the money used to purchase the artwork came from a city fund earmarked for art.
 Caldwell said that money can only be spent for that purpose.

 "Communities can be defined by art," Caldwell said.
 "Art's a critical part of communities.
-We wanted to make sure that we identified unique art projects and identified who we are."3 comments on this story
+We wanted to make sure that we identified unique art projects and identified who we are."

 Many people who have visited the parkway overwhelmingly supported the river improvements as a whole.
 "It's fun to walk.
 I mean, I walk it almost every day," said Kyle Brett, who lives near the parkway.
 "It used to be … not a place that we would care to walk."

 But many of them wonder if the $300,000 should have been spent on just one thing.
 "The art is nice, but wow, way overpriced," Ferrin said.

 The Ogden Arts Council says art will continue to be a theme along the River Restoration project, but this will likely be the biggest purchase.
 So far, about $6 million has gone into the project as a whole, most of that coming from federal grants.